andrew/ultimate-awesome/README.md

 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
 - [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - C++ Programming Courses | This repo collects 3 of programming courses for C++.
 C++ is a powerful, high-performance programming language.
 This Skill Tree presents a systematic approach to learning C++.
 Designed for programmers looking to master object-oriented and systems programming, it offers a .
-- [practice-c-programming-projects](https://github.com/labex-labs/practice-c-programming-projects) - [Practice C Programming Projects] This repository collects 19 of programming projects for C. C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
-By design, C provides constructs that .
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
-- [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - [Practice JavaScript Programming Projects] This repository collects 105 of programming projects for JavaScript.
-JavaScript is a programming language that can be used to create interactive web pages.
-Every modern web browser has built-in support for JavaScript, so it's easy to get started with thi.
+- [practice-javascript-programming-courses](https://github.com/labex-labs/practice-javascript-programming-courses) - JavaScript Programming Courses | This repo collects 1 of programming courses for JavaScript.
+JavaScript is the programming language of the web.
+This Skill Tree presents a systematic approach to learning JavaScript.
+Designed for web development beginners, it provides a clear roadmap to understand .
 - [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - Linux Programming Courses | This repo collects 8 of programming courses for Linux.
 Linux is a powerful, open-source operating system.
 This Skill Tree offers a comprehensive learning path for mastering Linux administration.
 Perfect for IT beginners, it provides a clear roadmap to understand comman.
 - [practice-linux-programming-projects](https://github.com/labex-labs/practice-linux-programming-projects) - Practice Linux Programming Projects | This repo collects 29 of programming projects for Linux.
 Linux is a powerful, open-source operating system.
 This Skill Tree offers a comprehensive learning path for mastering Linux administration.
 Perfect for IT beginners, it provides a clear roadmap to under.
 - [practice-python-programming-projects](https://github.com/labex-labs/practice-python-programming-projects) - [Practice Python Programming Projects] This repository collects 93 of programming projects for Python.
 Python is a programming language that has become very popular in recent years.
 It's used for everything from web development to data science and machine learning.
 This skill tree will teach you .